skonto/talks/big-data-italy-2017/demo/README.md

 ###

-These steps assumes you have built the appropriate images and made your spark jar available within the cluster with the previos step.
+These steps assume you have built the appropriate images and made your spark jar available within the cluster with the previos step.
 Also assume that you have installed a dc/os cluster for example by using a CF template: https://downloads.dcos.io/dcos/stable/aws.html and you have setup the DC/OS cli to connect to the cluster.